-Your child should come back for x-rays in one week and again the following week.
+Your child should come back for x-rays once a week for the first two weeks.

 The muscles in the arm put tension on the bone, even though your child is in a cast and cannot move much.
-This tension can allow the bone to drift out of the correct position.
+This tension can make the bone drift out of the correct position.
 We watch closely for this so we can treat it early if it does happen.

-If the first cast was split and everything looks good at the one-week appointment, we will overwrap that cast.
+If the first cast was split and everything looks good at the oneweek appointment, we overwrap that cast.
 This means we put a new layer over the cast to close it off, which keeps it from getting too loose as swelling goes down.
+Sometimes we replace the first cast with a new cast if it has gotten too loose for an overwrap to work well.